 NECC considers research a critical aspect and proving the efficacy of its programs is paramount.
-To coordinate these scientific efforts, NECC organized its Research Advisory Team.
-This team is made up of scientific experts and lead by Jeffrey Buchanan, Ph.D.
-The Research Advisory Team operates independently from NECC and functions to make recommendations for program improvement, to coordinate efficacy testing as a means of measuring the potential benefits of the programs to participants, and to publish the results of their findings.
+Independent researchers operate independently from NECC and functions to make recommendations for program improvement, to coordinate efficacy testing as a means of measuring the potential benefits of the programs to participants, and to publish the results of their findings.
 In that they are independent of NECC, their feedback remains objective and has proven invaluable.

 Jeffrey Buchanan, Ph.D. - Independent Research Lead

 My name is Dr. Jeffrey Buchanan, and I am a Professor of Psychology at Minnesota State University, Mankato.
 As an academic psychologist and specialist in